 The National Scouting Museum, open year-round at Philmont, features more than 600,000 Scouting artifacts, telling the story of more than 110 years of Scouting in this country.

-Families can also visit the ranch and enjoy hiking, rock climbing, fishing, crafts, shooting sports, horseback riding and much more through BSA Family Adventure Camp at Philmont.
+Families can also visit the ranch and enjoy hiking, rock climbing, fishing, crafts, horseback riding and much more through BSA Family Adventure Camp at Philmont.